Fiserv/universal-commerce/docs/documentation/paymentServicesSales_v1.md

 ##Why uCom?

-Bring in a seamless customer experience and offer services across Channels - Online, Mobile & In-Store shopping Know your customer - Get a 360 degree view of customer activity across channels and serve their need from Anywhere & Everywhere
+Bring in a seamless customer experience and offer services across Channels - Online, Mobile & In-Store shopping Know your customer - Get a 360 degree view of customer activity across channels and serve their need from Anywhere & Everywhere.

 ##Regions we operate